- Search The Registry

 Born in Florence, South Carolina, he was the son of Benny and Viola Scott and had two older sisters, Mary and Rosa.
-Scott earned his Bachelor of Arts degree in 1942 from Morehouse College in Atlanta, Georgia.
-Scott continued his education at the University of Chicago, earning a Master of Science degree in 1950.
+Scott earned his Bachelor of Arts in 1942 from Morehouse College in Atlanta, Georgia.
+Scott continued his education at the University of Chicago, earning a Master of Science in 1950.

-He held numerous positions after he was appointed a chemist on the Manhattan Project, including working as a subcontractor and manufacturer of Geiger counters from 1946-50.
+After being appointed a chemist on the Manhattan Project, he held numerous positions including working as a subcontractor and manufacturer of Geiger counters from 1946-50.
 This is important because Geiger counters are instruments used to detect radiation.
 Scott worked as a Radio- chemist and later Chief Chemist for the Nuclear Instrument Company (1949-63).
 The Nuclear Instrument Company was renamed the Nuclear-Chicago Corporation (Chicago, Illinois) in 1954.